cfpb/design-system/docs/pages/iconography.md

   #### What the Less is doing

-  If you look in `cfpb-icons.less`, below the aforementioned sizing variable, you’ll see this simple rule:
+  If you look in cfpb-icons.less you’ll see the following styles, intended to match the size and color of the icon to its parent element.

   ```